gabdube/easy-signed-distance-field/readme.md

 # Attributions

-While I'm not **that** bad at math, I am not a mathematician; most of the algorithm used in this project were created by people much competent than me.
+While I'm not **that** bad at math, I am not a mathematician; most of the algorithm used in this project were created by people much more competent than me.

 * https://www.shadertoy.com/view/MlKcDD for the quad bezier distance function
 * https://pomax.github.io/bezierinfo/#introduction for the overall theory behind bezier curves